Fett-Mops/CustomTkinter-Formula-Book/README.md

 2. You can browse and search for various mathematical and scientific formulas.
 3. Customize the formula book by adding or modifying formulas as needed.

-## Contributing
-We welcome contributions from developers of all levels, including those who are new to this project.
-Here's how you can contribute:

-1. **Fork**: Fork the project on GitHub.
-2. **Clone**: Clone the forked project to your local machine.
-3. **Create a Branch**: Create a new branch for your contributions.
-4. **Make Changes**: Make your contributions or improvements to the project.
-5. **Pull Request**: Submit a pull request back to this repository.

-Please review our [contribution guidelines](CONTRIBUTING.md) for more details on how to contribute effectively.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.